 Southeastern has entered into cooperative agreements with high schools and school systems in the region to offer dual enrollment opportunities to qualified high school students.
-Students who meet the criteria for participation in the Early Start Program and have the required permissions from the parent/guardian and the high school administrators are eligible to earn both college and high school credit.
-In most cases, students will remain in the high school setting taking high school classes in which the content has been elevated to college-level work.
-The students will be enrolled concurrently in the college course and upon successful completion of the course, will earn credit for both the college course and the high school course.
-Interested students should inquire at the high school and obtain application materials and information from the high school courselor or principal.
+Students who meet the criteria for participation in the Dual Enrollment program and have the required permissions from the parent/guardian and the high school administrators are eligible to earn both college and high school credit.
+Students remain in the high school setting taking high school classes in which the content has been elevated to college-level work while their teachers work collaboratively with Southeastern faculty to present the material.
+The students will be enrolled concurrently in the college course as a guest student, and upon successful completion of the course, will earn credit for both college and high school courses.
+Students can earn a maximum of 27 hours of college credit through Southeastern's Dual Enrollment program.
+Interested students should consult with their high school counselor or principal or visit Southeastern's website to obtain application materials and information.